009 – DEOCON

 DUC NGUYEN

-m.a. architecture • minimalist • seeker
+m.a. architecture • minimalist • explorer

-Born in Vietnam and raised in Germany, he earned both his Bachelor's and Master's degrees in Architecture from HCU | Hafencity University Hamburg and MSA | Münster School of Architecture.
-Having lived, studied, and practiced in various cities and architectural studios across both countries, he has developed a cross-cultural sensibility and a multidimensional perspective on the relationship between humans and void.His works are characterized by a deep focus on the interplay between the measurable rationality of built form and the immeasurable phenomenology of space.
-Rooted in a desire to reach the essence of things and informed by radical minimalism, his architecture seeks not to impress, but to endure — physically and spiritually.
-Full respect for human dignity, nature, silence, imperfection, and raw, unpretentious materials forms the philosophical foundation of his design approach.He embraces a contemplative way of living, where the act of creation becomes a journey inward — a process of uncovering clarity and returning to a sense of inner peace.
-He believes that when one truly understands oneself and creates wholeheartedly, design becomes meaningful.
+Born in Vietnam and raised in Germany, he studied Architecture at HCU | Hafencity University Hamburg and MSA | Münster School of Architecture, earning both Bachelor’s and Master’s degrees.
+Living and working across different cities and studios in both countries shaped a cross-cultural perspective on the relationship between humans and spatial void.His work explores the tension between the rational order of built form and the intangible phenomenology of space.
+Influenced by radical minimalism, his architecture seeks essence over expression—quiet, enduring, and grounded in respect for nature, imperfection, silence, and material honesty.He approaches design as a reflective practice, where creation becomes a process of inner clarity.
+For him, meaning arises when understanding and intention align.
 For him, true beauty is not noise.
 It lies in the ephemeral, in the empty, in the unspoken — and must be felt, not just seen.From the bottom of his heart, he extends his deepest gratitude for the opportunity to learn from such trusted and inspiring colleagues at:

 IMPRINT